Home

 Why is a roll-fed vacuum forming machine more expensive than a larger sheet-fed machine?

 The RAUT PRO costs $48,000 despite its 350×350 mm forming area because the price is in the automation system, not the forming size.
-Roll-fed machines eliminate manual sheet loading and unloading — the throughput bottleneck for high-volume thin-gauge packaging.
-The mechanics of continuous feed, film tensioning, indexing, and scrap winding add significant cost compared to a sheet-fed unit.
+Roll-fed machines remove manual sheet loading and unloading, which is the main bottleneck in high-volume thin-gauge packaging.
+Continuous feed, film tensioning, indexing, and scrap winding add significant cost compared with a sheet-fed unit.

 How do heating zones affect vacuum forming machine price?